yishuen/dsc-2-21-14-bayesian-frameowork-lab-nyc-career-ds-102218/README.md

 - Understand and describe the Bayesian Inference framework
 - Evaluate the impact of evidence on posterior probabilities
-- Run Bayesian simulations for simple problems in python, numpy and matplotlib.
+- Run Bayesian simulations for simple problems in python, numpy and matplotlib

 ## Problem - coins again !!